ai-zerolab/yourware-mcp/README.md

 # Yourware MCP

-An mcp server to upload your project to [yourware](https://www.yourware.so).
+MCP server to upload your project to [yourware](https://www.yourware.so).
 Support single file or directory.

 ## Showcase